Sexual Assault Resources

 HCWC's trained hot line operators are ready to provide you with resources or assistance.
 Everyone is welcome to call—not only survivors, but also their friends and family, as well as anyone with a question about sexual assault or how to support a survivor in their own lives.

-If you were assaulted within 120 hours, there is still a chance to have a forensic exam (Rape Kit) to collect DNA evidence.
-Even if the window for a forensic exam has passed, medical attention may still be an important step if you are experiencing bleeding, physical discomfort or any other abnormal symptoms.
-A Rape Kit is completed at no expense to the survivor and can be requested without having insurance or having to pay for it out of pocket.
-If able, please try not to change your clothes, shower, eat or drink, brush your teeth, or use the restroom before the exam.
-If you have done any of the above, you can still have the exam done.
-A police report does not have to be filed to get a Rape Kit and the state of Texas will hold the evidence up to two years for the survivor to determine if they want to press charges.
+• If someone experiences a sexual assault, they have the option to go to the hospital to receive a sexual assault forensic exam (sometimes referred to as a “rape kit”) within 120 hours to collect DNA evidence.
+Even if the window for a forensic exam has passed, medical attention may still be an important step if there is bleeding, physical discomfort, or any other abnormal symptoms.
+A forensic exam is completed at no expense to the survivor and can be requested without having insurance or having to pay for it out of pocket.
+If able, survivors should try not to change clothes, shower, eat or drink, brush teeth, or use the restroom before the exam.
+If any of the previous listed have been done, survivors can still request an exam.
+A police report does not have to be filed to receive a forensic exam and the state of Texas will hold the evidence up to two years, allowing survivors time to decide if they want to report to law enforcement.

 If a survivor chooses to go to the hospital for a forensic exam, they have the right to have state-certified advocate accompaniment.
 HCWC trains and sends out advocates to Hays and Caldwell County hospitals for survivors of sexual assault and family violence.

 An advocate is dispatched when HCWC is contacted by the hospital telling them a survivor has arrived or is in route.
-The advocate will stay the duration of the exam and provide a number services to both the survivor and their friends and family who might have accompanied them.
+The advocate will stay the duration of the exam and provide several services to both the survivor and their friends and family who might have accompanied them.

 Hospitals near the San Marcos area that rotate Sexual Assault Nurse Examiners (SANEs) include: